-- a) all search details and results including accommodation searches common areas and cells; - b) removal of clothing or body search details must include the reason and approval for the search, the names of all persons present during the search and details of anything seized from the prisoner in accordance with the section 40 of the CSA and s10 of the Corrective Services Regulation 2017 (CSR); and - c) all items that are found within a vehicle and are to be utilised must be recorded against the visitor in the appropriate register or logbook.
+- a) all search details and results including accommodation searches common areas and cells; - b) removal of clothing or body search details must include the reason and approval for the search, the names of all persons present during the search and details of anything seized from the prisoner in accordance with the section 40 of the CSA and sections 9-10 of the Corrective Services Regulation 2017 (CSR); and - c) all items that are found within a vehicle and are to be utilised must be recorded against the visitor in the appropriate register or log book.

-4.2 Personal Protective Equipment (PPE)
+4 Personal Protective Equipment (PPE)

-Supplied PPE must be utilised by staff to prevent needle-stick/blood and body fluids exposure i.e. needle-stick resistant gloves or nitrile protective gloves.
+Supplied PPE must be utilised by staff to prevent needle-stick/blood and body fluids exposure, e.g. needle-stick resistant gloves or nitrile protective gloves.